Baptists: Independent Baptists

+New Independent Baptists

+During the 21st century, the New Independent Fundamental Baptist movement was founded out of the Independent Baptist movement by Steven Anderson due to perceived liberalism in Independent Baptist churches.
+However, this movement has been heavily criticized by Independent Baptists due to many doctrinal differences.
+Some former New IFB pastors in addition to other Baptists have also charged the association with being a cult.

+The New IFB is characterized by radical exclusivism, and it rejects the major historical creeds of Christianity.

+Seventh Day Baptists

+Seventh Day Baptists are Baptists who practice seventh-day Sabbatarianism.
+However, it is not certain when Seventh Day Baptists took denominational form, and they do not claim an unbroken succession of church organization from before the Reformation.

+Landmark Baptists

+Landmark Baptists are a Baptist movement which originated in the 19th century in United States, with leaders such as J. R. Graves, J. M. Pendleton and A. C. Dayton, although they denied being a new movement, but a continuation of the old-fashioned Baptists.
+Landmark Baptists believe that the term "church" should be reserved for Baptist churches exclusively, arguing that groups such as Methodists or Presbyterians are not churches at all, but only religious societies.
+They believe that Baptists share an unbroken line of succession from the early church.

 Worship

-In Baptist churches, worship service is part of the life of the Church and includes praise (Christian music), worship, of prayers to God, a sermon based on the Bible, offering, and periodically the Lord's Supper.
+In Baptist churches, worship service is part of the life of the church and includes praise, worship, of prayers to God, a sermon based on the Bible, offering, and periodically the Lord's Supper.
+Some churches have services with traditional Christian music, others with contemporary Christian music, and some offer both in separate services.
 In many churches, there are services adapted for children, even teenagers.
 Prayer meetings are also held during the week.

-Places of worship

-The architecture is sober and the Latin cross is one of the only spiritual symbols that can usually be seen on the building of a Baptist church and that identifies the place where it belongs.
+The architecture is generally sober, and the Latin cross is one of the only spiritual symbols that can usually be seen on the building of a Baptist church and that identifies the place where it belongs.

 Education

 Baptist churches established elementary and secondary schools, Bible colleges, colleges and universities as early as the 1680s in England, before continuing in various countries.
 In 2006, the International Association of Baptist Colleges and Universities was founded in the United States.
-In 2022, it had 46 member universities.
+In 2023, it had 42 member universities.

 Sexuality

-In matters of sexuality, Baptist congregations are theologically diverse, ranging from LGBT affirming to only marriage between a man and a woman, as well as in promotion of virginity pledges to young Baptist Christians, who are invited to engage in a public ceremony at sexual abstinence until Christian marriage.
+Many churches promote virginity pledges to young Baptist Christians, who are invited to engage in a public ceremony of sexual abstinence until Christian marriage.
 This pact is often symbolized by a purity ring.
-Programs like True Love Waits, founded in 1993 by the Southern Baptist Convention have been developed to support the commitments.
+Programs like True Love Waits, founded in 1993 by the Southern Baptist Convention, have been developed to support the commitments.